moustafasamir/backbone-pagination/README.md

                 Backbone.Pagination.enable(this, {
                     ipp: 10,
                     fetchOptions: {
-                        add: true  // in stead of replacing the collection's model items, append new items }
+                        add: true  // instead of replacing the collection's model items, append new items }
                 });
             }